michaelStillwell/Projects/README.md

 Mega Project List
 ========

+> This is my rendition of this repo, I will be writing most of this in Rust as much as I can and posting solutions here.

 A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
 These projects are divided in multiple categories, and each category has its own folder.

 To get started, simply fork this repo.